CarlosGrohmann/scripts_papers/README.md

 * [tdx_brazil](tdx_brazil)
 in this directory are the scripts ans associated data (csv files, etc) of the paper:
 Grohmann, C.H.
-2017-2018.
+2018.
-Evaluation of TanDEM-X DEMs on selected Brazilian sites: comparison with SRTM, ASTER GDEM and ALOS AW3D30 submitted to the ISPRS Journal of Photogrammetry and Remote Sensing (under review)
+Evaluation of TanDEM-X DEMs on selected Brazilian sites: comparison with SRTM, ASTER GDEM and ALOS AW3D30 submitted to Remote Sensing of Environment (under review)

 * [Grohmann_2016_ISPRS_GDEMs_Ultras.py](Grohmann_2016_ISPRS_GDEMs_Ultras.py)